Ambuj-UF/ConCat-1.0/README.md

 1. Put all your alignment files in "Input directory"
 2. run "python ConCat.py" on command line

+`
-Input-Output format supported : [fasta, phylip, relaxed-phylip, interlieved-phylip]
+Input-Output format supported : [fasta, phylip, relaxed-phylip, interlieved-phylip] `

-file formats can be supplied through arguments -itype and -otype
+File formats can be supplied through arguments -itype and -otype

 Use -RY argument to perform RY coding

 -RY argument requires and input file that contains filename and RY coding position separated by comma.
 For RY coding at 3rd position it typically looks like

+`
 File1.nex, 3

 File2.nex, 3

 File3.nex, 3
+`

 #File format conversion: